ClxpI/ML-WhoSurvivedTheTitanic/README.md

 | **Actual Not Survived** | 92                      | 13                  |
 | **Actual Survived**     | 20                      | 54                  |

+A confusion matrix evaluates the model's performance by comparing actual outcomes to predictions.
+It helps measure metrics like:

+- **Accuracy**: Proportion of correct predictions.
+- **Precision**: Proportion of true positive predictions out of all positive predictions.
+- **Recall**: Proportion of true positives correctly identified out of all actual positives.

 ![image](https://github.com/user-attachments/assets/fd963f5c-9623-45b0-893d-a9f129fa2579)

 ---

 #### Precision-Recall Curve
 A plot showing the trade-off between precision and recall, demonstrating the model’s ability to classify survival effectively.
+It is especially useful for imbalanced datasets.
+The goal is to maximize both precision and recall, shown by a curve approaching the top-right corner.

 ![image](https://github.com/user-attachments/assets/0edb32e0-5281-4b1b-bed0-ca4bbc4ef306)